zahid-isu/DriveCLIP/README.md

 | SAM-DD | RGB | 10 | [link](https://yanghh.io/SAM-DD/) |

+### Details:
 1. The frame-based CLIP model was trained to predict the distracted driving actions for each frame.
 So, while doing the inference, the model will assign each frame with a predicted action label and the confidence score (probability score for that certain predicted action label).

-For training the models, we used 8 distracted action classes.
+For training on SynDD1 dataset, we used 8 distracted action classes.
 They (class-ID & class label) are as follows:
  ```
 0 "driver is adjusting his or her hair while driving a car"
 1 "driver is drinking water from a bottle while driving a car"